Quake shakes Taiwan, no reports of damage

-The epicenter of the quake, which struck at 04:22 p.m.
-(0822 GMT) was in the north eastern city of Hsinchu at a depth of 6.7 km, the Central Weather Bureau said.
+The epicenter of the quake, which struck at 9:08 a.m.
+(0108 GMT) was about 49.9 km in the eastern city of Taitong, at a depth of 16.6 km, the Central Weather Bureau said.

 Earthquakes occur frequently in Taiwan, which lies on a seismically active stretch of the Pacific basin.